Hungary's Leader Proposes 'Stop Soros' Laws Against NGOs That Help Migrants

 But any alliance between Hungarian Prime Minister Viktor Orbán and Hungarian-American billionaire George Soros is long over.
 Orbán, 54, has turned on his onetime benefactor in a battle that appears nasty and personal, at least in public.
 Each calls the other a serious threat to Hungarians.

 Orbán accuses Soros — a Jewish émigré who survived Nazi-occupied Hungary and later made his fortune in America — of trying to wrest control of their native country from those elected to office.
 The prime minister vows to stop the 87-year-old investor and business magnate who is spending most of his fortune promoting liberal and progressive causes around the world, including democracy building in the former Eastern bloc.
-(Soros' Open Society Foundations is also a financial supporter of NPR.)
+(Soros' Open Society Foundations have been a financial supporter of NPR.)

 During a speech last November to his right-wing Fidesz Party, Orbán accused Soros of fostering Muslim immigration that he said threatens to turn Hungary and Europe into "a mixed population" stripped of its Christian identity.
 He claimed the billionaire's goal is to "sweep away governments which represent national interests, including ours."